Pfizer to outsource some drug production, focus on coronavirus vaccine

 Contract manufacturers Lonza and Catalent are also working with other drugmakers to help produce potential treatments and vaccines for the coronavirus.

-Last week, Lonza said it was working with Moderna Inc to help it produce its experimental mRNA vaccine being developed with U.S. government backing.
+Last week, Lonza said it was working with Moderna Inc (MRNA.O) to help it produce its experimental mRNA vaccine being developed with U.S. government backing.

-Catalent agreed last month to help Johnson & Johnson manufacture its coronavirus vaccine candidate.
+Catalent agreed last month to help Johnson & Johnson (JNJ.N) manufacture its coronavirus vaccine candidate.

-Lonza and Catalent did not immediately respond to requests for comment about their work with Pfizer.
+Lonza, Catalent and Thermo Fisher did not immediately respond to requests for comment about their work with Pfizer.

 Pfizer also operates its own contract manufacturer, CenterOne, which provides raw materials to other drugmakers.

-Reporting by Carl O'Donnell in New York and Michael Erman in Maplewood, N.J.; Editing by Bill Berkrot
+Reporting by Carl O'Donnell in New York and Michael Erman in Maplewood, N.J.; Editing by Bill Berkrot and Daniel Wallis